fluentnumbers/obsidian-quartz/content/meta/latest reading.md

 ### Books I stopped reading, but may return to
 - [[Thinking with Data - Max Shron]]
+- [[The Making of the Atomic Bomb - Richard Rhodes]] - another monumental, interesting, but heavy read, which will take more than one re-start to read... in progress
 ## 2024

 - [[Fall of Giants - Ken Follett]] - a monumental trilogy...
 A weak attempt to bind historical background and fictional plot together.
 Historical insight is superficial and not deep enough so that if one is interested in history can much faster gain the same or more information in shorter time.
 Regarding the fictional\adventurous part, I would say it's not that much adventurous at all, but the biggest problem is that all actors stay static personality-wise.
 They react to events happening to them, but their inside personality is not developing.
 They still are the same people in the end of the book.